-We’re HUGE fans of technology.
 We appreciate how technology old and new, big and small has made improvements in my quality of life.
 That said, we don’t bow down at the alter of technology in farming.
 In the early 1900’s virtually every farm was a small farm.
 Farming was an overwhelming amount of work.
 There were no tractors, there was barely electricity, and the farmers had to rely on luck, hard work and tradition to accomplish their daily tasks.
 Back then, there were also a lot more farms.
 Each farmer had his production niche and a limit to what he was able to do with his land and his resources.
 Fast forward just over 100 years and our nation relies on pesticides, herbicides, GMOs, feed lots and factory farms.
 Whoah!
 How did we get here?
 All of these things started as simple aids to help ease the burden of farming, but we’ve gone way overboard.
 As a nation, we stopped looking at food as a nourishing, community endeavor, and all we saw were dollar signs.
 Farmers stopped selecting seed for tomatoes because of taste and started to focus more on selecting the varieties that ripened simultaneously and didn’t bruise easily.
 The production of large amounts of food for large amounts of people requires shortcuts.
 Sure, weeds and bugs happen in farming, and they can be devastating, but those that came before us had methods of dealing with these issues.

 As farmers, we are striving to care for our animals that produce food for our table and your table at the same time.
 The most important thing for us is the health and well-being of ourselves, our land, our animals and our community.